System requirements for Real User Analyzer and Collector

 This applies to all Real End User Experience Monitoring Software Edition components and integrated App Visibility Monitoring components.

-The Real User Analyzer and Collector hardware requirements are different for the Standard mode installation and the Demonstration (Demo) mode installation.
+The Real User Analyzer and Collector hardware requirements are different between the minimum requirements and the Demonstration (Demo) mode requirements.
 The Demo mode is intended for proof of concept testing, and is only applicable for use cases that have a low volume traffic (up to 100 hits per minute).
 When you install the Analyzer and Collector components, the installation wizard includes the option to install the components in Demo mode.

 The Real User Analyzer storage is used for saving historical traffic data that you can access via the session browser (Analyzer).
 This data is stored "on board" the component.